 Pacifica's meal policy requires full participation by all students during their class sessions.
+We feel that meal times provide a wonderful setting for students and faculty to come together as a community.
 At times, however, a student may request an exemption from the policy if s/he has successfully petitioned the Education Council for an altered class schedule.
-If a student does not require meals for the full three-day session due to non-attendance or approved alteration to a class schedule, that student must notify the Housing Office at least five days prior to the scheduled class session to avoid any charges.
+If a student does not require meals for the full three-day session due to non-attendance or approved alteration to a class schedule, that student must notify the Housing Coordinator at least five days prior to the scheduled class session to avoid any charges.
+The notification may be made via email at sbantleon@pacifica.edu, fax at (805) 695-0458, or mail at 249 Lambert Road, Carpinteria, CA 93013.

-Students are asked to please bus their own tables.
+Students are asked to bus their own tables.
 When eating outside, students are asked to return all dishware and utensils to the busing station in the dining room.